EZ-Robotics/EZ-Template/README.md

 * Simple swing turns

 ## Setup
+1) Clone or download the project by clicking the green button in the top right.
-In `setup.hpp`, configure drive/imu ports to what they are on your robot, configure your wheel size and cartridge, and enable tank or arcade.
+2) In `drive/setup.hpp`, configure drive/imu ports to what they are on your robot, configure your wheel size and cartridge, and enable tank or arcade.
+Remember that 4" omni wheels are actually 4.125"!
+3) And that's it!
+Download the code and make sure `test_auton()` runs.
+For making new autonomous routines, check `autons.cpp` for examples on how to use the drive functions.

 ## License